 Flora Futura Park

-The approximately 16,000 square meters of land at the AXA location in Winterthur underwent ecological restoration to serve as new habitat for plants and animals.
-Dive into the fascinating world of biodiversity.
-Enjoy some time away from the hustle and bustle of the city, discover the interactive stations and have fun learning interesting things about nature.
+The approximately 16,000 square meter area at AXA’s head office in Winterthur underwent ecological restoration to serve as new habitat for plants and animals.
+The park has been welcoming visitors since it opened in May 2025.
+Visit us and have fun learning interesting things about nature.
 Both young and old can find something new to discover!

 Welcome to Flora Futura Park!

 The Discovery Trail teaches young visitors about biodiversity in a playful way.
-The AXA Fox digital guide leads them through six stations and explains all the various types of biodiversity in the park in a way that’s fun for kids.
+The AXA Fox digital guide leads them through six stations and sets out all the various types of biodiversity in the park in a way that’s fun for kids.

 Learning with us has its rewards!
 Everyone who follows the Discovery Trail while listening to the AXA Fox and answers all the questions in the accompanying booklet has the chance to win some great prizes.
-All you need to participate is a cell phone.
+All you need to participate is a cell phone and the quiz booklet when you’re there.

 Whether you want to take a walk, meet friends or read a good book, the park is the ideal place to spend some time unwinding.
-New seating options in the form of cocoons, bird nests and tables create a cozy space to relax where you can sit back and observe the animals in their native habitats.
+New seating options in the form of cocoons and bird nests create a cozy space to relax where you can sit back and observe the animals in their native habitats.

 Dogs are still welcome in the park.
 But please keep them on a leash.